Spotlight on Global Population and Consumption

 Each year, about 90 million new people are added to the planet.
 This rate of growth will swell our population from today’s 5.6 billion to about 8.5 billion by 2025.
 At present growth rates, global population will be 40 billion by 2100.
 The United Nations estimates, however, that growth rates will drop and world population will be 11.2 billion by 2100.
 This is still more than double today’s total.

 Asia and Africa are adding more people each year than are other continents, even though the percentage of people they add is not as high as in some countries.
-The huge number of people currently living on these continents translates into a large number of people added even with relatively low growth rates.
+The huge number of people currently living on these continents translates into a large number of people added to the global population even with relatively low growth rates.

 For example, China’s annual growth rate is only 1.2 percent, but the country’s population base of 1.2 billion people means that there is a net increase in China’s population of 15 million people every year.
 Population growth in Asia and Africa puts tremendous pressure on wildlife habitat on those continents.